• Skip to primary navigation

 • Deglaze with the wine, then add the mushrooms, stock and thyme.
 Bring the mixture to a simmer, season to taste with a pinch of salt, and allow to cook for another 15 minutes, then set aside until the risotto is done.
 From here the ragu can be made ahead of time up to 24 hours.

-• For the risotto, take the rest of the minced onion and sweat in another tablespoon of the butter until translucent.
+• For the risotto, in the larger sauce pan, take the rest of the minced onion and sweat in another tablespoon of the butter until translucent.
 Add the rice and cook for 2-3 minutes, stirring constantly.

 • Season the rice with a pinch of salt.
 Add the wine and cook until evaporated, then gradually add the hot stock, ½ cup at a time, reducing the heat to medium, cooking until the rice is just tender.